kencx/source/content/posts/keyboards/planck.md

 - Black DSA blank keycaps
 - Lubed and filmed with Krytox 205g0 and Deskeys

-I've included a [bill of materials](#bill-of-materials) at the end of this post.
+A [bill of materials](#bill-of-materials) is included at the end of this post.

 ## Features

-I got the Planck because I wanted a 40% ortholinear keyboard to type on.
+I got the Planck because I wanted to try out a 40% ortholinear keyboard.
 Why?
 I just thought it might be fun.
-And why not make it more ~~challenging~~fun with blank keycaps.

 The Planck has a 4x12 layout with a maximum of just 48 keys.
 It is fully programmable with [QMK firmware](https://github.com/qmk/qmk_firmware) and to top it off, its fully hotswappable.
 Of course, soldering is fun too, but there are other opportunities for that.

-As far as 40% keyboards go, the Planck is a classic and simple choice.
-Instead of number and function rows, there are *layers*[^1].
-The ortholinear layout does takes some time getting used to, as opposed to the normal staggered layouts.
-I certainly did not make it easier for myself by getting blank keycaps.
+As far as 40% keyboards go, the Planck is a classic choice. *Layers*[^1] make up for the lack of number and function rows, and you can create some cool key combos based on your workflow.

-My WPM took a nose dive in the first 3 weeks, but you should adapt fast if you were already a seasoned touch typer.
-I also switched to the Planck around the time I was fully writing my undergraduate thesis, which might have been it better (or worse).
+However, the ortholinear layout does take some time getting used to, as opposed to the staggered layout.
+My WPM fell sharply in my first 3 weeks, but I adapted quickly as I was already practicing touch typing.
+I also switched to the Planck around the time I was fully writing my undergraduate thesis helped me practice.

 {{< figure src="/posts/keyboards/images/monkeytype.png" caption="You can clearly see the steep drop, followed by consistently low tries.
 From [monkeytype.com](https://monkeytype.com)" alt="My drop in WPM" class="center" >}}

-However, the most challenging thing about this by far, which still poses some problems even now, is typing symbols.
+The most challenging aspect by far (even now), is typing symbols.
 I struggled greatly with typing passwords and the use of symbols in programming.
-I've gotten a little better now - I can tell you `$` is the 4th symbol, although I still occasionally mix up the positions of `%, ^, &` and `*`.
-Again, blank keycaps did not help me.
+I've gotten a little better now - I can pinpoint `$` as the 4th symbol, although I still occasionally mix up the positions of `%, ^, &` and `*`.

-I also found out last year that using your index finger (instead of your thumbs) to hit the spacebar is weird.
+I also discovered that I use my index finger to hit the spacebar as opposed to my thumbs, and this is considered weird.
 To me, it seems natural, granted I've been doing it all my life.
 I did consider forcing myself to relearn this but I didn't see a point since my keyboard was already so tiny.

 ## Layout